Responsibility to protect in China: History of China's position

-Crisis response

 China has responded to R2P in “pendulum-like movements,” evidenced in its strong criticism of NATO for its 1999 bombing of Kosovo compared to its explicit support for forcible intervention in East Timor very shortly after.
 China has also provided a strong regional dimension to its implementation of R2P, see for example the cases of Darfur and Myanmar.

 Darfur

 China thwarted proposed Security Council resolutions aimed at ending the atrocities that had already claimed nearly 300,000 civilian lives in Darfur.
-There were two resolutions involved:
+China was subject to international criticism for its concern for its own economic interests rather than for the humanitarian atrocities occurring in Sudan.
+Here, for the first time, China felt the need to respond to peer pressure.

 Resolution 1672

 This sought to impose travel and financial sanctions on four alleged war criminals, impeding the peace process.
 Here, China objected on the ground that sanctions only work to victimize civilians and due to their coinciding with the Abuja peace talks; sanctions could forego any potential positive outcome of those talks.
 Moreover, they disliked the procedure that led to this resolution, which included premature suspension of discussion and a complete lack of supplementary detail clarifying the evidence which had led the Security Council to the proposed sanctions.
 China never stood opposed to international involvement, rather it felt it necessary to hold the perpetrators to account and supported the “pivotal” role the African Union had in securing peace in the region.